bgilmour/timers/README.md

 # Timers
-A utility class that provides a simple timer based on nanoseconds timestamps provided by calls to `System.nanoTime()`.
+A utility class that provides a simple timer based on nanosecond timestamps provided by calls to `System.nanoTime()`.
 The timer provides the following actions:
 - reset
 - start